 and add the responsive images.
 We also define

-This serves as a guide to browsers to choose the right responsive image source based on display width.
+block.
+This serves as a guide to browsers to choose the right responsive image source based on

 Here we add the

-then the JPEG.
+first, then the JPEG.
 The order is important here.
-The browser tries the sources in the order they appear.
+The browser tries the sources in the order they

-If it does not support WebP, it tries the next source which is JPEG and settles for that as a fallback.
+appear.
+If it does not support WebP, it tries the next source, which is JPEG, and settles for that

-Take a look at the page in your browser and right-click and save the image.
-If you have WebP support in your browser you should see it saves a WebP format image.
+Have a look at the page in your browser, and right-click and save the image.
+If you have WebP support in your browser, you should see it saves a WebP format image.
 The final piece missing is the placeholders.
 Let's get those in and wrap up.